 Skip to content

-The good news is that starting your own cleaning company can be very profitable.
-In fact, data from ZipRecruiter shows that the national income for cleaning business owners is more than $120,000 annually
+Starting a cleaning business can be very profitable.
+In fact, data from ZipRecruiter shows that the average income for cleaning business owners in the US is more than $120,000 annually.

 How much money can a house cleaner make?

 In the United States, the median hourly rate for a house cleaner is $16.08.
-According to the U.S. Bureau of Labor Statistics, the highest earning house cleaners make $45,680 annually.
+The highest-earning house cleaners make $45,680 annually.
 Salary ranges vary by state and by years of experience.

-Many cleaners have the potential to earn higher than the average hourly rate, especially when they own their own businesses and complete more than one job per day.
+As a cleaner, you can earn higher than the average hourly rate, especially if you own your own business and complete more than one job per day.

 • Whether you provide residential cleaning, commercial, or industrial cleaning services